 Example LWM2M Client (Informative)

 This section defines an example LWM2M Client for a simple imaginary device with a Cellular interface including instantiated Objects and their values, which is used throughout this specification in examples.
+The example has the Endpoint Name “example-client”.
 The example device has two Server Objects (it is configured to register with two different LWM2M Servers), two accompanying ACL Objects for those servers, a Device Object and a Connectivity Monitoring Object for a Cellular interface.
 The first Server controls the access control rights for both servers.

-Table 21: Object instances of the example
+Table 22: Object instances of the example